 - Recognise and discuss errors and mistakes as steps towards success

-- Teach children how to use the 5 B strategies for what to do when you are stuck – Be still, Backtrack, Be Brave, use Bits and Bobs, ask the Boss.
+- Teach children how to use the 5 B strategies for what to do when you are stuck – ask your Brain, check the Board, look in your Book, find out from a Buddie and ask the Boss.

 - Display and refer to examples of Growth Mindset language that children in each class have generated.